deepanshs/mrinversion/docs/introduction.rst

 symmetric tensor principal components, through an inversion of a pure anisotropic NMR spectrum.

-.. whose frequency
-.. contributions are assumed to arise predominantly from the second-rank traceless
-.. symmetric tensors.

-In the case of the shielding tensors, the pure anisotropic frequency spectra corresponds the cross-sections of the 2D isotropic `vs.` anisotropic correlation spectrum, such as the 2D One Pulse (TOP) MAS, phase adjusted spinning sidebands (PASS), magic-angle turning (MAT), extended chemical shift modulation (XCS), magic-angle hopping (MAH), magic-angle flipping (MAF), and Variable Angle Correlation Spectroscopy (VACSY).
+In the case of the shielding tensors, the pure anisotropic frequency spectra corresponds the cross-sections of the 2D isotropic *vs.* anisotropic correlation spectrum, such as the 2D One Pulse (TOP) MAS, phase adjusted spinning sidebands (PASS), magic-angle turning (MAT), extended chemical shift modulation (XCS), magic-angle hopping (MAH), magic-angle flipping (MAF), and Variable Angle Correlation Spectroscopy (VACSY).
 A key feature of all